 I’m so glad I live in a world where there are OCTOBERS—Anne of Green Gables

-October has always been my favorite month.
-The crisp air, not to mention leaves, the hot apple cider, and pumpkins everywhere.
-When I was a kid, I loved trick or treating in our small town especially at the Fisher’s home where the homemade popcorn balls were to be found.
-Now, I look forward to putting out Autumn decorations, roasting marshmallows over an open fire, watching “Meet Me in St. Louis,” going to the Fair (previously the Kansas State Fair and currently the NC State Fair), and eating everything pumpkin.
-But the real reason I love October, almost certainly has to do with it being my birthday month, not to mention a baby girl’s birth the day before MY birthday, 27 years ago (October 7, 1990).
+October has always been my favorite month – crisp air, leaves raining from the trees, colorful mums, funny scarecrows and large pumpkins.
+When I was a kid, I looked forward to “trick or treating” in my small town especially at the home of the Fishers where homemade popcorn balls were the treat.
+Now, I look forward to decorating, eating everything pumpkin, a bonfire and roasting marshmallows with our grands, black cake, watching “Meet Me in St. Louis,” and of course, going to the Fair (previously the Kansas State Fair and currently the NC State Fair).
+But the real reason I love October certainly has to do with it being my birthday month, not to mention a baby’s birth the day before MY birthday, in 1990.

 Often called “the Evening Psalm,” this “psalm of David,” Psalm 4, was a prayer of trust offered to God at the close of a long, trouble-filled day. . .
 This psalm expresses the psalmist’s confidence in God during an hour of desperate need.
 The psalmist could rest secure because God reigned supreme.